derSoerrn95/alex/contents/user-manual/learning/counters.md

 # Counters

-As you may recall, counters are positive integer values that are created, modified and used during a learning process and persisted in the database over multiple learning processes.
+As you may recall, counters are integer values that are created, modified and used during a learning process and persisted in the database over multiple learning processes.

 ![Counters 1](assets/counters/1.jpg)